- Search for a Leaflet

 Are there any possible side-effects?

-Levetiracetam usually causes only mild side-effects or none at all.
-These should get better as your child’s body gets used to the medicine.
-If they are still a problem after 2 weeks or you are worried, contact your doctor, but continue to give levetiracetam.
+Levetiracetam usually causes only mild side-effects which should get better as your child’s body gets used to the medicine.
+If they are still a problem after 2 weeks or you are worried, contact your doctor, but continue to give levetiracetam

 - Your child’s behaviour may change – they may be drowsy (sleepy), seem less alert than normal and may say they cannot think clearly or remember things.
 They may develop a tremor (shakiness), or their coordination may be affected (they may seem clumsy).
 They may also have changes in mood and may be aggressive or hyperactive (more active than usual and finding it hard to relax).